Last Updated on January 17, 2026 by Emma Fajcz | Published: May 26, 2023

 Italy is a country where things like pasta and pizza can seem like crucial components of the national identity, so you’d be forgiven for thinking it’s maybe not the ideal destination for gluten-free travelers.
-Luckily, that assumption couldn’t be further from the truth!
-And that’s particularly true if your itinerary includes places where pizza and pasta aren’t part of the regional culinary tradition—places like Tuscany and Florence.
+Luckily, that assumption couldn’t be further from the truth—especially if your itinerary includes places where pizza and pasta aren’t part of the regional culinary tradition, like Tuscany and Florence.
+Here’s our complete guide to eating gluten free in Florence!

-Not only is Bottega Artigiana del Gusto (Via Erbosa 12R) a 100% GF restaurant, they also have a GF market where you can pick up goodies to bring back from your travels.
+- Bottega Artigiana del Gusto: Not only is this bakery (Via Erbosa 12R) a 100% GF restaurant, they also have a GF market where you can pick up goodies to bring back from your travels.

-You’ll find cakes, pies, tarts, chocolate truffles, and more at Pasticceria Gualtieri (Via Senese 18R).
+- Pasticceria Gualtieri: You’ll find cakes, pies, tarts, chocolate truffles, and more here (Via Senese 18R).
 Oh, and they also offer coffee in case you want to pair your piece of cake with some caffè!

 Pasticceria Gualtieri offers delicious baked goods, along with coffee.
 Photo credit: Clara Alim